 Slow and steady wins the race, right?
 However, a lackadaisical horse isn’t always a good thing.
-When you feel like your legs will fall off from constantly nudging your horse along or you’re frustrated with his lack of response, you need to change your tactic to get him going.
+When you feel like your legs will fall off from constantly nudging your lazy horse along or you’re frustrated with his lack of response, you need to change your tactic to get him going.
 Here, AQHA and APHA Professional Horseman Heather Young has some tips to kickstart your pokey pony.

 “Some horses have a bad work ethic, and some are just naturally laid-back with their temperament,” says Young.